As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Typically, this can be fixed in a day or so on your own without professional help.
 However, people who aren’t very handy might just choose to call the plumber and have them fix the leak.

-In this industry, there are lots of great brands to choose from.
+There are many toilet brands to choose from.
 Each brand usually has its own unique set of perks.

 Whether it be the type of toilet, the price, or quality, it’s important to know what each brand does the best and what they are most known for.